mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2015.md

 5. Switching from apache to nginx on linode to reduce system load
 6. Switch to Ninja for build scripts on Linux/Mac
 7. Moving development information to gh-pages/github wiki
+8. Dropping support for OSX 10.8.
+Paraview/clang/intel/etc is pushing us to make this decision (Stuart/Pete on behalf of Steve)